fpingham/SpanishULMFit/README.md

 # SpanishULMFit
-This repository contains implementations of the [ULMFit] (https://arxiv.org/abs/1801.06146) approach applied to NLP tasks for the Spanish Language.
+This repository contains implementations of [ULMFit] (https://arxiv.org/abs/1801.06146) by Jeremy Howard and Sebastian Ruder applied to NLP tasks for the Spanish Language.